vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-package-removal.md

 to ensure that the entire archive can be rebuilt by current sources.

 Such packages are detected by `archive-cruft-check`.
-This tool does not check for reverse dependencies, though, so you should use `checkrdepends -b` for checking if it is safe to actually remove NBS packages from the archive.
+This tool does not check for {ref}`reverse dependencies <check-reverse-dependencies>`, though, so you should use `checkrdepends -b` for checking if it is safe to actually remove NBS packages from the archive.

 Look at the
 [half-hourly generated NBS report](https://ubuntu-archive-team.ubuntu.com/nbs.html)